ShroXd/blog-next/pages/blogs/red-black-tree.md

 1. Kick upstairs the hole
 2. Merge it into another node

-If a hole kicked up to the root, it should be removed, and the height of the tree will decrease by one.
+If a hole kicked up to the root, it should be removed, and the tree's height will decrease by one.
 This is the only way that the height of a 2-3 node can decrease.
 Next, we will discuss each scenario.

 **Scenario 1**: The hold has a 2-node as a parent and a 2-node as a sibling.